shrideio/shoebox/README.md

 - Rent a Linux VPS.

-    There are a few affordable options in a price range from $7 to - $15 USD per month.
+    There are a few affordable options in a price range of $7 to - $15 USD per month.
 The vendors listed below offer solutions matching or comparable to the desirable system requirements and price range.

     - [VPSDime](https://vpsdime.com/)
     - [OVHCloud](https://www.ovh.com/)